Festivals, Prayers & Services

 Torah legislates against the gathering of more and more land into fewer and fewer hands, and the Prophets protest bitterly against those who strive to accumulate land that rightfully belongs to everyone.
 Land is the source of life, the vital means for the poor to make an independent living.
 It therefore cannot be treated or sold like a commercial

-If land could not be bought and sold, it could be lost another way – though debt.
+If ancestral land could not be bought and sold, it could be lost another way – though debt.
 By reversing the dispossession of land – if land was lost to its original owners through debt, then it was to be returned during a Jubilee year, which was the year immediately after every seventh Sabbatical year (Lev 25:10)

 When is it?

-The Jubilee Year is not every 50 years; it is every 49 years, the year after the 7th Sabbatical Year being the ‘50th year’.
+The Jubilee Year is not every 50 years; it is actually every 49 years, the year after the 7th Sabbatical Year being the ‘50th year’.

-However, if it is only to be calculated from the original entry into the Land, then the next Jubilee Year will be begin in Spring 2024 CE, the previous year having been the 7th Sabbatical Year of the cycle.
+However, if it is only to be calculated from the original entry into the Land, then the next Jubilee Year will begin in Spring 2024 CE, the previous year having been the 7th Sabbatical Year of the cycle.
 Lev 25:2 says, “When you enter the Land which I am giving you….”
 And not “Every time you re-enter the land that I gave you….”